 What Do Collagen Supplements Do?

-In theory, collagen supplements revitalize the body and help replace collagen lost to the aging process.
+In theory, collagen supplements revitalize the body and help replace collagen lost to the aging process, providing collagen-rich tissues the building-blocks they need to repair and replace the body’s damaged collagen.
 The most popular reasons that people take collagen supplements include skin health, joint pain relief and muscle gain.

 How to Take Collagen Supplements